Annabelle Gurwitch: Television

 Gurwitch's early television appearances included Not Necessarily the News (1985–1990), and the role of Gina Daniels in several episodes of the soap opera The Guiding Light (1986).
 Gurwitch plays a call-girl, Suzanne on The Equalizer in the 1988 episode "Video Games", a Red Cross volunteer, Donna on China Beach in "Lost and Found" (1988), and Doctor Marissa Meyers on Alien Nation in "Contact" (1989).

 Gurwitch co-wrote two episodes of the 1980s children's animated series ThunderCats.

 In 1996, she appeared in Encino Woman, a television film sequel to 1992's Encino Man.

 Gurwitch and Paul Gilmartin were the original hosts of the TBS show Dinner and a Movie, which combined cooking instruction with the viewing of a feature film.
 Gurwitch served as co-host for six years from 1996 to 2002.

 In 2002 Gurwitch appeared as the host of Meow TV, along with her cat Stinky, a show distributed on CD inside bags of Meow Mix.
 Meow TV presented itself as "Television By Cats, For Cats."

 Other television hosting work included Syfy's The Dream Team with Annabelle and Michael (2003), VH1's Best Of..., series, Style Network's You're Invited, and Dot Comedy (2000).
 She was the host of Wa$ted! on Planet Green for three seasons (2008–2010).

-Gurwitch made guest appearances on television series such as Miami Vice (1988), Seinfeld (1996), Boston Legal (2006), State of Mind (2007), The Minor Accomplishments of Jackie Woodman (2007), Medium (2008), The Cleaner (2009), and Dexter (2010).
+Gurwitch made guest appearances on television series such as Miami Vice (1988), Seinfeld (1996), Boston Legal (2006), State of Mind (2007), The Minor Accomplishments of Jackie Woodman (2007), Medium (2008), The Cleaner (2009), Dexter (2010) and Real Time with Bill Maher (2026).

 Film

-In 2007 Gurwitch wrote, produced, directed, and appeared in the documentary film Fired!.
+In 2007 Gurwitch wrote, produced, directed, and appeared in the documentary film Fired!
 It documents the experiences of twenty-five people, including Gurwitch, who were fired from various jobs.
 They recount their firings through interviews, skits, comedy routines, and filmed excerpts from the previously produced stage play of the same title.
 David Cross, Jeff Garlin, Bob Odenkirk and Anne Meara were all featured in addition to UAW workers, former US Secretary of Labor Bob Reich, economist Ben Stein and many other job seekers.
-The film was played at the US Department of Labor and labor film festivals around the country including the DC Labor FilmFest.
+The film was played at the US Department of Labor and labor film festivals around the country, including the DC Labor FilmFest.

 Gurwitch's other films include Pizza Man (1991), Melvin Goes to Dinner (2003), and The Shaggy Dog (2006).